Infinitode/OPEN-ARC/README.md

 # OPEN-ARC
 ## Open-source Platform for Engineering Neural Architectures and Research Collaboration

-Welcome to **OPEN-ARC**, an open-source initiative to further AI research through collaboration.
+👋 Welcome to **OPEN-ARC**, an open-source initiative to further AI research through collaboration.
 This repository contains base model files and folders for various problem sets, each accompanied by a challenge and linked Kaggle notebooks to run the models.
-Users can link their own notebooks to the challenges, share their findings, and help improve AI models to help solve problems in various fields and further research enhancement.
+Users can link their notebooks to the challenges, share their findings, and help improve AI models to help solve problems in various fields and further research enhancement.

 ## Table of Contents
 - [Introduction](#introduction)